soteland/health/README.md

  * Two workouts per weeek
  * Go to bed early/Sleep enough
  * 8/16-diet (not original goal, it just came to be and I added it)

+* I did 2024 without chocolate, sweets and soda with sugar!!

 ## (Good) Habits picked up so far